nestjs/docs.nestjs.com/content/application-context.md

 bootstrap();
 ```

-The application context object allows you to obtain a reference to any instance registered within the Nest application.
+The standalone application object allows you to obtain a reference to any instance registered within the Nest application.
 Let's imagine that we have a `TasksService` in the `TasksModule`.
 This class provides a set of methods that we want to call from within a CRON job.

 ```typescript
 @@filename()